How is a file uploaded?

 - Sending security video footage to the Internet

 - Sharing large files

 - Hosting a web or file server

 - Video conferencing

 What is a good upload speed?

-Speeds of 5 Mbps or faster is a good upload speed that allows you to play games and do video calls.
+Speeds of 5 Mbps or faster is a good upload speed that lets you play games and do video calls.

 Why is my upload slower than my download?